PeterOzo/AdML-Audio-Signal-Separation/README.md

 ### Project Overview

-This repository contains a comprehensive implementation and analysis of **Principal Component Analysis (PCA)** and **Independent Component Analysis (ICA)** techniques, developed for **Data 642 Advanced Machine Learning Homework 4**.
+This repository contains a comprehensive implementation and analysis of **Principal Component Analysis (PCA)** and **Independent Component Analysis (ICA)** techniques, developed for **Advanced Machine Learning**.
 The project combines rigorous mathematical theory with practical applications, focusing on the **cocktail party problem** for audio signal separation and comparing multiple decomposition methods.